Secreto31126/whatsapp-api-js/README.md

 ## Beta releases

-Install the latest beta realease with `npm install whatsapp-api-js@beta`.
+Install the latest beta release with `npm install whatsapp-api-js@beta`.
 As any beta, it is 110% likely to break.
 I also use this tag to test npm releases.
 Use it at your own risk.